spencerwooo/onedrive-cf-index/README.md

 - CSS animations all the way.
 - Package source code with wrangler and webpack.
 - Convert all CDN assets to load with jsDelivr.
-- **Almost all scripts are loaded with webpack!** (Other than some libraries for rendering file previews.)
+- **Almost all scripts are loaded with webpack!** (Other than a few libraries for rendering file previews.)
 - ...

 ### All other features